seynur/DA-ESS-MitreContent/docs/user_guide.md

 ### How To Match a Correlation Search with Framework
+In order to view a saved/correlation search integrated with the MITRE ATT&amp;CK Matrix, following tasks need to be completed.
+1. alert action (ES or Alert Manager) - triggered view TODO:
+2. associate rule with technique TODO:

 There are 2 ways to accomplish this task.
 1. [Match with Analytic Story](#match-with-analytic-story): Enable a new or existing *Analytic Story* to be tagged with the relevant *Correlation Search*
 2. [Match with Lookup](#match-with-lookup): Edit the ``mitre_user_rule_technique_lookup.csv`` file.